Consensus Validity

 Building a Bitcoin light client

-The wrapped BTC contract
+The wrapped/tokenized BTC contract

 Execution of the minting function